What is Criminal Law? Types, Examples, Procedure, and Importance in India

 • Judiciary: Interprets laws and ensures justice is delivered fairly.

-Criminal law plays a transformative role in shaping a safer and more accountable society.
-It acts as a deterrent and a mechanism for justice.
+Criminal law plays a pivotal role in building a safer, fairer, and more accountable society.
+It serves both as a deterrent against unlawful conduct and as a mechanism to deliver justice and uphold the rule of law.

 Criminal law vs civil law